-If your Mustang is brand new and you want to keep it looking its best or if your old pony car has seen better days, wrapping it in vinyl is a great way to protect the paint or give your old, trusty car a new, restored look.
-The cost of vinyl wrapping a Mustang will vary depending on which model year and trim level you have, though, and if you have it professionally done or to do it yourself.
+If your Mustang is brand new and you want to keep it looking its best, or if the paint job is beginning to fade or chip, wrapping it in vinyl is a great way to make it stand out and even provide a little protection.
+The cost of vinyl wrapping a Mustang will vary depending on which model year and the trim level you have, as well as whether you choose to have it done professionally done or do it yourself.

 The process is straightforward and involves applying a protective layer of adhesive vinyl to the exterior of the car, but getting professional results will take some practice.
-Unlike other methods of protecting the car’s body such as paint or Plasti Dip, vinyl is removable, which means that if you want to restore your car to its stock look in the future, you can simply peel the vinyl off.
-It’s also possible to wrap parts of the car, such as the roof or hood only, or to add vinyl flairs like racing stripes or decals.
+Unlike other methods of protecting the car’s body such as paint, vinyl is removable, which means that it won’t impact the car’s resale value if you decide to sell.
+It’s also possible to wrap parts of the car, such as the roof or hood only, or to add vinyl flairs like racing stripes or a special livery.

 If you’re thinking about wrapping your Mustang, the first thing to look at is the area of the car you want to wrap.
-If you just want to wrap the roof or the hood, you can get by with about $50 if you do it yourself, or $250-350 for a professional job.
-Of course, if your ‘Stang has hood scoops or vents, the cost will be on the high side as these areas take a lot more time and effort to apply the vinyl properly.
-If you have a smooth hood with no scoops, the job will be easier.
+If you just want to wrap the roof or just the hood, you can get by with about $50 if you do it yourself, or $250 to 350 for a professional job.

 With the exception of the earliest 1960s Mustangs, the wheelbase of each model has gotten progressively bigger.
-In general, the newer the Mustang the more the cost will be since the cars get larger with every new model and shops typically charge more for larger cars.
-If you’re doing it yourself, you will need more vinyl to cover a larger Mustang than a smaller one.
-Typically rolls of vinyl are sold in 5 by 25 feet, so a smaller Mustang from the 70s or 80s should be able to get covered with a single roll while larger ones might need a second roll.
+In general, the newer the Mustang the higher the cost will be since the cars get larger with every new model.
+If you’re doing the work yourself, you will need more vinyl to cover a larger Mustang than a smaller one.
+Typically, vinyl is sold in rolls of five by 25 feet, so you may be able to cover a smaller model with a single roll, while larger models will require a second roll.
 You can also purchase small decals and install them for $50 or less.

 Installing a Vinyl Wrap